ash/raku-challenges/089/index.md

 ### 3. C++

 Here is a solution in C++.
-As the author of the language say, ‘C++ feels like a new language’, and even in this simple task we can use the [library function `gcd`](https://en.cppreference.com/w/cpp/numeric/gcd) that is available since the standard C++17.
+As the author of the language say, ‘C++ feels like a new language’, and even in this simple task, we can use the [library function `gcd`](https://en.cppreference.com/w/cpp/numeric/gcd) that is available since the standard C++17.

 In the rest, the program also has two nested loops and accumulates the sum for each combination.